teklal/global-services/app/services/_health/health-pss_en.md

 Specific module names and components may vary but generally include the following:

-- **Psychosocial Support (PSS) Module:** contains essential equipment and materials needed to carry out a rapid needs assessment to identify vulnerable groups, and support an operating NS to implement volunteer-driven PSS activities; activities focused on training up volunteers as needed, coordinating closely with social institutions and other humanitarian actors, assisting adults in affected communities with practical information, emotional and social support through PFA and referral, and setting up play and recreational activities for children where relevant and/or safe spaces for other vulnerable groups, as required.
+- **Psychosocial Support (PSS) Module:** Contains essential equipment and materials needed to carry out a rapid needs assessment to identify vulnerable groups, and support an operating NS to implement volunteer-driven PSS activities; activities focused on training up volunteers as needed, coordinating closely with social institutions and other humanitarian actors, assisting adults in affected communities with practical information, emotional and social support through PFA and referral, and setting up play and recreational activities for children where relevant and/or safe spaces for other vulnerable groups, as required.

 ## Specifications